Subscribe to our newsletter

 This type of post-surgical swelling usually peaks within the first few days after surgery and gradually improves over several weeks.

-The following recommendations are specifically for general swelling after surgery and lymphedema.
-If your swelling is caused by infections, cysts, or other medical conditions, please consult with your healthcare provider for appropriate treatment.
+If your swelling is caused by an infection, cyst, or another medical condition, consult with your healthcare provider for appropriate treatment.

 Lymphatic Drainage